AlphaSigmaIota/playwrightA/README.md

 Test automation project with python and playwright.

 How to setup:

-run installations:
-pip install -r requirements.txt
+1) pip install -r requirements.txt
+2) playwright install

+How to use:
+1)